Man convicted after attacking pensioner with glass bottle in broad daylight

-A MAN has been convicted after an incident where a 71-year-old man was allegedly chased and attacked with a broken glass bottle and an emergency worker was assaulted.
+A MAN has been convicted after an incident where a 71-year-old man was chased and attacked with a broken glass bottle and an emergency worker was assaulted.

-Alan Nicholson, 53, of Rayne Road in Braintree reportedly approached the victim whilst he was enjoying a New Year’s Day walk at about 3pm on Sunday, January 1 in Chatham Hall Lane in Little Waltham, Chelmsford.
+Alan Nicholson, 53, of Rayne Road, Braintree, approached the victim while he was enjoying a New Year’s Day walk at about 3pm in Chatham Hall Lane in Little Waltham, Chelmsford.

 Nicholson shouted at the man in an aggressive manner before picking up a glass bottle from the grass verge next to him, smashing it on the road and chasing after the victim as he tried to flee.